 As they reach the age of 2 and beyond, kids’ pretend play becomes increasingly complex, symbolic, and imaginative.
 They enter into fictional worlds with more ease, which allows them to further develop their creativity, problem-solving, and social skills.

-If your little one is more into race cars than princesses, go with Little People’s Loops ‘n Swoops Amusement Park.
-Toddlers will have a blast sending vehicles flying down the roller-coaster ramp, where lights and sounds reward them at the end.
+If your little one is more into race cars than princesses, go with Little People’s Launch & Loop Raceway.
+Toddlers will have a blast sending vehicles flying down the curved ramps, where lights and sounds reward them at the end.
 And if they’re into superheroes, throw in a set of DC Super Friends vehicles, which work with any Little People car track.

 It can feel a tad overwhelming to shop for babies and toddlers, especially if you’re not the parent or don’t know a lot about kids.
 They’re too young to have developed concrete interests, and if you don’t live with them, it’s hard to know what kinds of toys are developmentally appropriate.
 Although manufacturers label toys with age ranges, every child is unique, and some kids are ready for a toy long before the age on the box.